 N. Korea fires unidentified projectile toward East Sea: S. Korean military

-North Korea fired an unidentified projectile towards the East Sea on Thursday, South Korea’s army stated, in Pyongyang’s sixth such launch this yr, Trend studies on the subject of Yonhap News Agency.
+North Korea fired an unidentified projectile towards the East Sea Sunday, South Korea’s army stated, within the recalcitrant regime’s seventh present of pressure this yr, Trend studies citing Yonhap News Agency.

 The Joint Chiefs of Staff (JCS) introduced the launch in a textual content message despatched to reporters.
 It didn’t elaborate.